Ordinarily available provision (schools)

 • A quiet working environment, particularly for specific listening work.

-• All staff who work with a learner with HI should be made aware how best to support in school.
+• All staff who work with a learner with Hearing Impairment should be made aware how best to support in school.

 • Staff to work together with other professionals to share strategies and advice to support the child.